Farmer Resilience Grants

 That said, we are leaving the definition of resilience intentionally broad so that applicants can share their ideas about resilience with us and to not limit our imagination, as we know resilience takes many forms and we do not want to inadvertently disallow exciting, out of the box ideas!

 Applications are open each winter.
-This year, applications will open on January 8, 2024, and will close at midnight on March 3, 2024.
+This year, applications will open at Noon on Monday December 2nd, 2024, and will close at Noon on Monday, January 27th, 2025.
+We are not able to receive applications after this point.
 If you'd like to stay alerted on NOFA-VT news, sign up for our email newsletter at the bottom of this page.

 Meet the Farmer Resilience Grant Review Committee